JayWood/the-seo-framework/readme.txt

 	* Extra `$post_id` arguments, see **Filter notes** for more information below.
 	* TODO Multibyte support for paged URLs (urlencode) ??
 Is this needed ??.
 	* Untitled Term Name when using WordPress core archive title filters when returning falsy.
+	* Debugging now shows memory usage and processing time.
+	* When debugging is enabled, the memory usage is also shown in the plugin indicator within HTML.
 * **Changed:**
 	/
 	* `AutoDescription_Core::post_type_support()` now has an array argument parameter.